global-asp/asp-source/en/0213_rooster-and-hare.md

 ##
 In the morning, Hare wanted to know Rooster's secret.
-“Where do you put your heads
+"Where do you put your heads
-at night?” he asked.
+at night?" he asked.

 ##
 Rooster decided to play a joke on Hare.
-He said, “My friend, we birds
+He said, "My friend, we birds
 have a secret for going to sleep.
 At bedtime, we chop off our
 heads.
-Without heads, we sleep very well.”
+Without heads, we sleep very well."

 ##
-“Then in the morning, we put
+"Then in the morning, we put
-our heads back on,” explained
+our heads back on," explained
 Rooster.

 ##